-Teak provided to us from South America is delivered by FSC-certified suppliers only and originates from plantations established more than 40 years ago.
+Teak provided to us from South America is delivered by FSC®-certified suppliers only and originates from plantations established more than 40 years ago.

 Garpa purchases plantation teak from Indonesia only from commercially based, state-run forestry.
 Teak plantations of notable size and age are, at present, to be found only on the island of Java.
 Its commercial forests were established in 1880 and have been state-managed ever since.
-They cover an area of c.1,059,000 hectares.
+They cover an area of c.
+1,059,000 hectares.
 The state-run company, PT.
 Perhutani controls the felling of timber in the Indonesian plantations, thereby ensuring sustainable management.
-In 2011, for the second time, five selected districts were recertified according to criteria laid down by the Forest Stewardship Council (FSC).
+In 2011, for the second time, five selected districts were recertified according to criteria laid down by the Forest Stewardship Council (FSC®).

 Garpa became one of the first enterprises in Europe to apply for product-certification (COC) in line with FSC guidelines (FSC-licence No. CO13733).
-In October 1998 Garpa was awarded the certification code NC-COC-016417, which was renewed for a further five years in 2004, 2009, 2014, and 2019 respectively.
+In October 1998 Garpa was awarded the certification code 016417 (from June 2025 PBN-COC-016417), which was renewed for a further five years in 2004, 2009, 2014, 2019, and 2024 respectively.
 It then became possible for a major part of our programme to be marketed with certified material.